seanox/pdf-service/manual/Introduction.md

 ## Mock-Up

+TODO:

 Mock-up is part of the preview and design process to design and test the markup of the PDFs independently of the project.
 For this purpose, a property file with the same name can be provided parallel to the template file.

-The properties creates a nested map structure for a data object, comparable to JSON.
-The nesting is based on the dot as separator in the key.
+The properties creates a branched map structure for a data object, comparable to JSON.
+The branching is based on the dot as separator in the key.

 The data structure supports the data types: Collection, Map, Markup, Text.
-Collection and Map are only used for nesting.
+Collection and Map are only used for branching.
 Text is markup if it contains HTML sequences `<.../>` or `>...</`.
 Markup indicates text where the escape of HTML symbols is not required.